Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

 **Group Name:** Metrominoes \
 **Brief Project description (1 paragraph summary):**\
 We're are making a game of Tetris.
 In Tetris, tetrominoes are dropped and they fall faster and faster as the time goes on.
 There are 7 tetrominoes (I, O, T, S, Z, L, J), and we use keys to rotate them and move them around.
 Fill a row to clear the row.
 You get more points for feats like tetris (clearing four rows at once) or T-spins or combos.
 This will attempt to completely replicate the original Tetris game.\
 **Expanded Description:**\
-Critical features (Minimum Viable Product) - What you want to have after 1.5 weeks.\
+Critical Features (Minimum Viable Product):
+- Representation of grid using array or Deque
--
+- Randomized block generation
-- Cancel out row once complete; keep track using array/or rows represented by Deque (?)
 - block should fall down but pause before settling
+- Cancel out row once complete
 - key controls for rotation of blocks
 - key controls for moving left/right and dropping
-- randomized block generation

-Nice to have features - What you would want to have by the end
+Nice to have features:
 - Tetris music!!! + settings to turn off music/sfx
 - block falling speeds up as you increase "levels" by clearing some number of lines
-- queue of 3 tetrominoes that will come next
+- queue of the 3 tetrominoes that will come next
 - “hold” function — can keep track of one block but can only switch between the falling and “held” block once
 - high score, home page for restarting